 PHR has always stood firmly by the longstanding humanitarian principles upholding medical impartiality – that doctors, nurses, and other medical professionals have the obligation and right to treat those in need – regardless of politics, race, or religion.
 Attacks on health professionals violate the principle of medical neutrality and are grave breaches of international law.

-PHR has rallied attention and demanded accountability with respect to violent attacks on health in Syria, Yemen, and in earlier years, in El Salvador, Chile and the former Yugoslavia.
+PHR has rallied attention and demanded accountability with respect to violent attacks on health in Ukraine, Syria, and in earlier years, in El Salvador, Chile, Yemen, and the former Yugoslavia.
 Addressing attacks on health care has been at PHR’s core since our founding members flew to Chile in 1981 where medical professionals were being persecuted under General Pinochet’s rule.
 Since then, PHR led a global campaign to free jailed doctors in Iran, and kept up the focus and pressure on the government of Turkey, calling attention to its crackdown on dozens of doctors including Drs. Şebnem Korur Fincancı and Serdar Küni.

 PHR advocates for the protection of health professionals who are upholding professional ethics and carrying out their duties without discriminating against patients, especially in places where local governments pursue attacks on health care workers and medical personnel, hinder access to sufficient medical treatment and practice discriminatory treatment of those injured or sick.